jrvangogh/TopRedditTweetBot/README.md

 # TopRedditTweetBot -- v.
-1.0
+1.0 (development indefinitely paused)
 ## A bot that monitors a single subreddit and tweets posts which surpass a score threshold
 ##### Author: Jacob van Gogh (jrvangogh@gmail.com)
 &nbsp;